 Anders Chen, MD, MHS

-Dr. Chen is an Assistant Professor in Department of Medicine, the Assistant Program Director for Health Systems for the UW Internal Medicine Residency Program and Director of Population Health for primary care services at the VA Puget Sound Health System.
+Dr. Chen is an Assistant Professor and the Assistant Program Director for Health Systems for the UW Internal Medicine Residency Program and Director of Population Health for primary care services at the VA Puget Sound Health System.
 He completed medical school at the University of California, San Francisco and internal medicine residency training at UW.
 Dr. Chen obtained his health services training at Johns Hopkins University, where he completed a quality and safety fellowship and obtained his MHS in health economics.
 He completed the Leadership in Health Policy scholars program through the Society of General Internal Medicine.